coder/docs/setup/updating.md

    controller, set `coderd.serviceNext` to `true`.
 (See our [TLS certificates](../guides/tls-certificates/index.md) for more information on how to configure Coder to issue and use certificates.)

+1. Migrate the following ports.
+This may need to be done within your cloud provider:

    Move TCP port `8080` to `80`.